Revolution at Point Zero: Housework, Reproduction, and Feminist Struggle, Second Edition

 Beginning with Federici’s organizational work in the Wages for Housework movement, the essays collected here unravel the power and politics of wide but related issues including the international restructuring of reproductive work and its effects on the sexual division of labor, the globalization of care work and sex work, the crisis of elder care, the development of affective labor, and the politics of the commons.

-This new and expanded edition contains two previously unpublished essays by the author.
+This revised and expanded edition includes three additional essays and a new preface by the author.

 “Federici has become a crucial figure for young Marxists, political theorists, and a new generation of feminists.”